-Rapport and ComXo chose to celebrate National Telephonists’ Day on 10th March as this was the date that the first telephone call was made.
+Rapport and ComXo who created National Telephonists’ Day chose 10th March to celebrate, as this was the date that the first telephone call was made.

 ‘What a wonderful idea to honour our profession with a dedicated day of celebrations.’